Hey, I'm Debbie.

 In 2008, I finally listened to my own intuition, ignored the naysayers and flipped my first house.

-And I fell in love, y'all!
+And I fell in love!
 It was the first time in my life that I realized I was creative.
 Hearing people's reactions to my projects continues to be incredibly rewarding and humbling.
 The profit on that first flip was around $60,000.
 In about 4 months.
 Needless to say, I was hooked.
 My first year flipping houses, I had tripled my income.

 I approach things in a very systematic way, and I am a firm believer in efficiency.
 I turn bigger profits faster than most house flippers because of these things.
 I even try to make my elementary-school aged son do things more efficiently.
 He's like, *insert eye-roll.
 And I'm like, "yeah, this is fun!"